Joacodef/CT-RATE_classifier/src/models/README.md

 # Models Module (`/src/models`)

 This directory contains the neural network architectures for the 3D CT scan classification task.
-The models are adapted for 3D volumetric data and are built as wrappers around the standardized implementations provided by the `monai` library.
+The models are self-contained, adapted for 3D volumetric data, and built directly on PyTorch, enabling features like gradient checkpointing for memory efficiency.

 ## Core Components

 The module is organized into files based on the model architecture.
-Each file provides a consistent interface for creating models while leveraging the robust `monai` backends.
+Each file provides a consistent interface for creating models.

-1.  [**`resnet3d.py`**](https://www.google.com/search?q=%5Bhttps://www.google.com/search%3Fq%3D%2523resnet3dpy%5D\(https://www.google.com/search%3Fq%3D%2523resnet3dpy\)): A 3D adaptation of the ResNet architecture.
+1.  `resnet3d.py`: A self-contained 3D adaptation of the ResNet architecture.
-2.  [**`densenet3d.py`**](https://www.google.com/search?q=%5Bhttps://www.google.com/search%3Fq%3D%2523densenet3dpy%5D\(https://www.google.com/search%3Fq%3D%2523densenet3dpy\)): A 3D adaptation of the DenseNet architecture.
+2.  `densenet3d.py`: A self-contained 3D adaptation of the DenseNet architecture.
-3.  [**`vit3d.py`**](https://www.google.com/search?q=%5Bhttps://www.google.com/search%3Fq%3D%2523vit3dpy%5D\(https://www.google.com/search%3Fq%3D%2523vit3dpy\)): A 3D adaptation of the Vision Transformer (ViT) architecture.
+3.  `vit3d.py`: A self-contained 3D adaptation of the Vision Transformer (ViT) architecture.

 -----

 ### `resnet3d.py`

-This file provides a 3D ResNet (Residual Network) by wrapping `monai.networks.nets.ResNet`.
+This file provides a 3D ResNet (Residual Network) implementation built from scratch for this project.
 It is configured for single-channel volumetric inputs and includes a custom classification head to match the project's requirements.

 **Key Features:**

-  * **`ResNet3D`**: The base class that wraps the MONAI ResNet model and attaches a custom classification head.
+  * **`ResNet3D`**: The main class for the 3D ResNet model, implemented with standard PyTorch modules.

 **Available Variants:**